Blond Bombshell Abby Dowse Sizzles In Turquoise Bikini

 “Really is insane how you manage to be more stunning each and every day,” one fan said.

-Another fan added “evening body check: still looking incredible babe.”
+Another fan added, “evening body check: still looking incredible babe.”

 Another follower couldn’t believe the quality of all of Abby’s photos, and how incredible she managed to look in every single one of them.